 How I Developed This Recipe

 In addition to the regular Japanese curry spices, I included red and green bell peppers for a pop of color.
-I added chopped green onions, red peppers, and hot spring eggs for toppings to make it even more visually appealing.
+I added chopped green onions, chili peppers, and hot spring eggs for toppings to make it even more visually appealing.

 The taste is not too spicy, making it easy to eat.
 It is also designed to be eaten with white rice, so please enjoy it with freshly cooked rice.

-Ingredients and Substitution Ideas
+Ingredients & Substitution Ideas

 - Toppings: My choices include onsen tamago, chopped green onions, and sliced dried chili peppers.
 If onsen tamago isn't available, boiled or raw eggs are suitable substitutes.

-Swap the ground meat and chicken stock for a plant-based alternatives to make this dish suitable for vegetarians and vegans!
+Swap the ground meat and chicken stock for plant-based alternatives to make this dish suitable for vegetarians and vegans!

-Heat a pan on medium high and add unsalted butter.
+Heat a pan on medium-high and add unsalted butter.
 Once melted, add finely diced garlic, ginger and yellow onion, and fry until fragrant.

 Add the ground meat, diced bell peppers, sliced mushrooms and finely diced carrot.
 Stir fry everything together until the meat is cooked through.